eponai/sulolive/README.md

 CircleCI: [![CircleCI](https://circleci.com/gh/eponai/sulolive/tree/master.svg?style=svg&circle-token=d51f6b92f4dfb834f78b6550371a0588aa39d572)](https://circleci.com/gh/eponai/sulolive/tree/master)

-# Demo
+## Demo

 http://sulo-demo.us-east-1.elasticbeanstalk.com

+**Insert section describing the demo?**

 ## Rationale - Why open source the whole product

-When learning Clojure, it was useful to look at CircleCI's open sourced front end, just to see how a real project can be structured, which problems they need to solve and how they compose libraries as well as hacks to make things work.
-As our startup isn't running anymore, we hope that our code can be helpful to someone.
-The entire frontend and server is available, as well as a skeleton for a react-native app.
+When learning Clojure, it was useful to look at CircleCI's open sourced frontend, just to see how a real project can be structured, which problems they need to solve and how they compose libraries as well as hacks to make things work.
+As our startup isn't running anymore, we hope that our code can be helpful to someone - just as CircleCI's code was helpful to us.
+The entire frontend and server is available as well as a skeleton for a react-native app.
+We've even included all the scripts we used to deploy the product, so you can even take a look at them.

+**What more should we put in the rationale?**

 Om.next alpha-1 came out a few weeks after we started building this app and we adopted it right away.
 Having client queries affected our whole architecture and it meant that we had to solve problems we’d never encountered before.
 We also embraced having the same database api on the client and server with datomic and datascript.
 Hopefully our project can be useful for anyone who wants to see what the code is like in such a project.
 When creating a startup - especially one that isn’t very successful - we’ve rushed some solutions so everything is not necessarily clean, but it also goes to show that Clojure is a pretty good environment for rushing out code without it getting too messy.